Hear the story behind my art quilt Torrent of Fear in this quilting story video:

 As I shared in the podcast, this is a lot like treading water and refusing to make a decision which direction to swim in.
 I felt like I was drowning by slow degrees.

-Only a week before the new year, I made a decision to host my first Free Motion Quilt Along and committed to it.
+Only a week before the new year, I made a decision to host my first quilt along and committed to it.
 At that point, everything became simple, but I had to seriously hustle to make up for all the time I’d wasted.

 Once I got out of that stuck state and began moving and making decisions, everything changed.
 I could think again!
 I could make decisions again!

 Almost immediately I wanted to make a quilt to showcase how it had felt to be stuck in place by fear.
 Yes, this is a negative quilt, or it’s portraying a negative emotion.
 But in a lot of ways I find this quilt very beautiful and uplifting.

 When I look at it, I stop and mentally check myself – am I in that fear state?
 Am I allowing something small to lock me in place?
 Am I refusing to make a decision about something?